-Should Microsoft Teams replace your
+Should Microsoft Teams replace your business phone system?

 In order to answer that question, we’ve created a free whitepaper that will provide you with an overview of the telephony capabilities of Microsoft Teams, highlighting the differences between its basic functionality, Microsoft Calling Plans and Microsoft Direct Routing, and considering the benefits of a fully integrated UC solution.